jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) Judicial notice shall be taken of every such signature and of the fact that the person whose signature it purports to be holds or has held office as Commissioner or other relevant officer of the department, as the case may require.

 ### 13B Use of electronic signatures for tax administration purposes
-(1) Subject to meeting the criteria and requirements set out in the guidelines referred to in subsection (2) and the provisions of the Electronic Transactions Act 2002, a person may give information to the Commissioner under an electronic signature.
+(1) Subject to meeting the criteria and requirements set out in the guidelines referred to in subsection (2) and the provisions of Part 4 of the Contract and Commercial Law Act 2017, a person may give information to the Commissioner under an electronic signature.
 (2) The Commissioner must publish guidelines that set out the criteria and technical requirements for— (a) the use of a valid electronic signature on documents provided to the Commissioner:
   (b) the nature of, and circumstances in which, the Commissioner accepts information under an electronic signature.
 (3) When the Commissioner receives a document bearing the electronic signature of a person, unless there are reasonable grounds to suppose otherwise,—
-  (a) the document is treated as signed by the person; and (b) the person is treated as complying with both the guidelines referred to in subsection (2) and section 24 of the Electronic Transactions Act 2002.
+  (a) the document is treated as signed by the person; and (b) the person is treated as complying with both the guidelines referred to in subsection (2) and section 228 of the Contract and Commercial Law Act 2017.

 ### 14 Modes of communication: general provisions
 (1) Sections 14B to 14E apply for the purposes of this Act, the Income Tax Act 2007, and the Goods and Services Tax Act 1985, unless the context requires otherwise, to set out what is meant when a person (person A) gives information to, or communicates with, another person (person B) by—